DDexxeDD/phtree-c/README.md

 This library is designed to be fairly generic, which means there are a lot of void pointers being passed around.
 Pay attention to what you are passing in to phtree functions and how you cast what you get out.

+Be aware that while this implementation supports 8, 16, 32, and 64 bit widths for the tree, the bit counting functions used internally are all 64 bit.
+This library will require your environment to support 64 bit integers.

 If you are interested in a simple implementation as reference for understanding or implementing your own phtree, check out the '[reference](https://github.com/DDexxeDD/phtree-c/releases/tag/reference)' tag.

 ### Contents